clue/php-solusvm-api-react/README.md

 ## Quickstart example

-Once [installed](#install), you can use the following code to fetch package information from packagist.org:
+Once [installed](#install), you can use the following code to fetch the info for your VPS from your SolusVM provider:

 ```php
 $factory = Factory($loop);